 As you will be aware, the Government has set up an independent review of public sector pensions including the LGPS, chaired by Lord Hutton.
-This review will look at issues such as affordability, fairness, impact on mobility and plurality of current public service provision.
+This review has looked at issues such as affordability, fairness, impact on mobility and plurality of current public service provision.

-Ultimately, the outcome of the review may or may not recommend changes to the LGPS.
-These could have far-reaching effects on the Fund.
+The review has recommended a change from a final salary to a career average revalued earnings (CARE) benefit structure.
+This could have far-reaching effects on the Fund.
 However, at this point in time the possibilities are so wide-ranging that it would be inappropriate to make any allowance for this in the results of this particular valuation.
-If that situation changes then we will keep you informed of the likely impact of any proposals resulting from Lord Hutton on the Fund's financial position, as and when they arise.
+If that situation changes then we will keep you informed of the likely impact of any proposals from Lord Hutton on the Fund's financial position, as and when they arise.